ATLANTA'S #1 ENTREPRENEURSHIP CAMP

 We ask that each student join B.camp with a completely open mind as to what business will be pursued.
 The entire team of 3-4 students must be in enthusiastic agreement about the business idea.
 However, students regularly take the skills learned at camp and apply them to grow their own business (we find that they need strong fundamentals in our one-week B.camp bootcamp first).
 Our fall program, The Accelerator, is a perfect next step for students ready to take their own business to the next level.
 B.camp alumni receive info about the Accelerator at the end of their week of camp.

 My son/daughter requires special assistance and/or disciplinary intervention in a regular classroom - is B.camp a good fit?

 Unfortunately we are not equipped to support significant special accommodations in the B.camp program.
-Although our staff:student ratios are extremely low (6:1 or less), our students are asked to accomplish a lot in one week, so our Business Coaches are not able to offer 1:1 focus to individuals at the expense of the team.
-If your student has an IEP, or you have concerns about their ability to participate, we strongly suggest that you reach out to us to discuss prior to registration, since we are not able to provide refunds in cases of students who are unable to thrive in the B.camp environment.
+Although our staff:student ratios are extremely low, our students are asked to accomplish a lot in one week.
+So, our Business Coaches are not able to offer 1:1 focus to individuals at the expense of the team.
+If your student has an IEP, or you have concerns about their ability to participate, we strongly suggest that you reach out to us to discuss prior to registration, since we are not able to provide refunds in the event of students who are unable to thrive in the B.camp environment.
 Disciplinary problems will be handled in a "three strikes" manner, with parents notified for each strike and the student asked to leave the program without a tuition refund in case of a third strike.
 In case of individual questions, please reach out to firstname.lastname@example.org.

 What is the refund policy?